ParanoidUser/yolo/CHANGEME.md

+135 bottles of rum on the wall, 135 bottles of rum!
+You take one down, you pass it around, 134 bottles of rum on the wall.

 134 bottles of rum on the wall, 134 bottles of rum!
 You take one down, you pass it around, 133 bottles of rum on the wall.